AzureSeeker/AZ-Security-2509/Instructions/Labs/LAB_01_RBAC.md

 ## Instructions

-### Exercise 1: Create the Senior Admins group with the user account Joseph Price as its member.
+### Exercise 1: Create the Senior Admins group with the user account Joseph Price XX as its member.

 #### Estimated timing: 10 minutes

 In this exercise, you will complete the following tasks:

 - Task 1: Use the Azure portal to create a user account for Joseph Price XX.
-- Task 2: Use the Azure portal to create a Senior Admins group and add the user account of Joseph Price to the group.
+- Task 2: Use the Azure portal to create a Senior Admins group and add the user account of Joseph Price XX to the group.

 #### Task 1: Use the Azure portal to create a user account for Joseph Price XX